YASSB-FOSS/yassb/README.md

 Happy coding!

-## I need more info!
+## I need more info

 Check out:

   - a working [Demo](https://yassb-foss.github.io/) of the landing page for this project, built with YASSB!
   - the [guides](https://yassb-foss.github.io/guides/) with many explanations and examples of what you can do with YASSB;
   - the complete [docs](https://yassb-foss.github.io/docs/) with the technical details of how YASSB works under the hood.